altenwald/ream/docs/protocol.md

 We are going to use the following concepts and types in the protocol:

-- **stream name**: The name for the streams should be an alphanumeric name of size between 3 and 20.
+- **stream name**.
+The name for the streams should be an alphanumeric name of size between 3 and 20.
 No symbols or spaces are allowed.

-- **event id**: The identifier used for the events.
+- **event id**.
+The identifier used for the events.
 It's used for each stream.
 When we push an event it's marked with a sequential number.
 These numbers cannot be duplicated and the server is in charge to assigned them to the event when it's created.
 The lowest number will be always 1.

-- **event**: The content of the event must be a valid JSON, an object that we could filter based on any of the root keys provided.
+- **event**.
+The content of the event must be a valid JSON, an object that we could filter based on any of the root keys provided.

-- **aggregator id**: The identifier used for the aggregator element to be stored.
+- **aggregator id**.
+The identifier used for the aggregator element to be stored.
 It's recommended you use UUID but actually, you could use whatever while it's identifying uniquely to the aggregation element.

-- **aggregator name**: The name assigned to the kind or type of aggregators.
+- **aggregator name**.
+The name assigned to the kind or type of aggregators.
 This name should be an alphanumeric name of size between 3 and 20.
 No symbols or spaces are allowed.

-- **aggregator content**: The information to be stored for the aggregator.
+- **aggregator content**.
+This is the information stored for the aggregator.
 It should be a valid JSON object.

 ## Commands or Requests